prototypefund/Digital_Bargeld-docs/core/api-sync.rst

   :status 402 Payment required:
     The synchronization service requires payment before the account can continue to be used.
-The fulfillment URL should be the /$WALLET-KEY URL, but can be safely ignored by the wallet.
+The fulfillment URL should be the /$ACCOUNT-KEY URL, but can be safely ignored by the client.
 The contract should be shown to the user in the canonical dialog, possibly in a fresh tab.

   :status 409 Conflict: